azuline/blossom/backend/foundation/database/README.md

-# db
+# database

-The `db` package exposes abstractions for creating a Postgres connection pool and spawning connections from it.
+The `database` package exposes abstractions for creating a Postgres connection pool and spawning connections from it.

 Two functions are exposed for creating connections, one for `admin` connections and another for `customer` connections.
 The `admin` connection has unrestricted